We offer a part-time qualification at undergraduate level in Food Safety and Food Legislation.

 Application forms may be obtained from the course secretary.
 The closing date for applications is the 31st August in the year the programme starts.
 Early application is advised as there are limited places available.
 Late applications will be considered if places are still available on the programme.

-The University charges annual tuition fees; details of these fees are available from the Course Secretary, whose contact details are given below.
+The University charges annual tuition fees; details of these fees are available from the Course Secretary, whose contact details are given above.
 In addition, students will need to provide for their living expenses, for instance, accommodation, food, travel, books and leisure.

 On completion of the Higher Certificate in Food Premises Inspection, candidates may choose to undertake further specialist study.
 The following options are also offered by the University of Birmingham: